Make Compatible

 Make Compatible is a program developed by Microsoft that is included with Windows 9x operating systems.
-It changes per-program system settings in Windows to allow Windows 3.1 programs that are tailored specifically to that platform to execute under newer versions.
-The name of the program image file for Make Compatible is mkcompat.exe, and it is stored in the \Windows\System directory.
+It changes per-program system settings in Windows to allow Windows 3.1 programs that are not compatible with newer Windows versions to execute.
+The executable for the Make Compatible program is stored at C:\Windows\System\mkcompat.exe.

 Options

-When it is invoked, one can choose the name of the Windows 3.1 application program image file using the "Choose Program" option on the "File" menu.
-After the program image file is chosen, Make Compatible by default displays a list of five options that can be set to alter the behaviour of Windows for that program when it is executed:
+When it is invoked, one can choose the Windows 3.1 application executable using the "Choose Program" option on the "File" menu.
+After the program is chosen, Make Compatible by default displays a list of five options that can be set to alter the behaviour of Windows for that program when it is executed: